SalmanACE/Online-Shopping-ReCreated/README.md

 These are the main goals of this module

 	- The details about the shipment of goods to the Buyers are recorded in this module.

 	- All the delivery process will be notified to the user.

 These are the scripting languages and environment used in this module

-	- EJS is used to create user interface.
+	- EJS is used to shipment details from the user.

 	- CSS is used for design the user interface.